- Starbucks is planning on a company reorganization that will involve layoffs and role expansions.

 - Espresso Frappuccino

 So although it seems that there are some favorites that stand out, the one drink Starbucks can count on to bring in the big bucks each year is its Pumpkin Spice Latte.
-Even though the beverage has some social-media haters, there are plenty of people who can’t wait to order their first PSL of the season.
+Even though the beverage has some social-media haters — including, possibly, some investors — there are plenty of people who are ordering the drink this season.

 Click through to read more about Starbucks’ credit card rewards.